 Peck plays a journalist — Phil "Schuyler" Green — who, having been widowed for some years, moves to New York City with his son and mother in pursuit of a new job, where he is assigned a piece on antisemitism.
 He struggles for a while to find a convincing and engaging angle from which he can write the story, and finally settles on pretending to be Jewish so he can experience prejudice first-hand.
 McGuire plays Kathy Lacey, his fiancee, who dislikes the difficulty this act brings, and who lacks the courage to stand up and actually confront prejudiced people.
-Other characters include Anne Dettrey, the fashion editor at Phil's magazine who quickly befriends him, and John Minify, the editor who suggests the piece.
+Other characters include Anne Dettrey (Celeste Holm), the fashion editor at Phil's magazine who quickly befriends him; John Minify (Albert Dekker), the editor who suggests the piece; and Dave Goldman (John Garfield), a Jewish friend of Phil's who expresses misgivings about the ruse.
 The title comes from the "gentleman's agreement" between the residents of a particular community not to sell or rent property to Jews.

 This film contains examples of:

 - Accomplice by Inaction: Phil eventually discovers that one of the biggest culprits of antisemitism aren't the ones who directly hit or insult Jews themselves, but the ones who smile and play nice and pretend not to see it.
 Like Kathy.

 - Adult Fear: After Phil tells the world he's Jewish, his son is eventually bullied by other kids.

 - Ambiguously Jewish: How Phil figures he can pass as Jewish: he has dark hair, dark eyes, and a somewhat ambiguous name.
 He figures he doesn't need to have any "mannerisms" since his Jewish friend Dave doesn't have any either.